Frequently Asked Questions

 Photo: S. Klenke

-Find answers to the most common questions about our programs, admissions, fees, and more.
+Find answers to the most common questions about our programme's, admissions, fees, and more.
 This section is designed to help you with essential information quickly and easily.

 • Professional experience can be gained through various practical activities, such as internships or trainee positions.
-However, if a practical activity was a mandatory part of your bachelor’s program, it cannot be counted as professional experience.
-If you are unsure whether your studies or practical experience meet the program’s admission requirements, please contact Uni-Assist before submitting your formal application.
+However, if a practical activity was a mandatory part of your bachelor’s programme, it cannot be counted as professional experience.
+If you are unsure whether your studies or practical experience meet the programme’s admission requirements, please contact our team before submitting your formal application.

 • Yes, everyone living in Germany, even temporarily, must have valid health insurance.
 For students, the cost typically ranges from 30 € to 150 € per month, depending on factors like provider, age, and coverage.
 Standard coverage is required, but some packages may offer additional benefits, such as private hospital rooms.